ibm-cloud-docs/sap/sap-terraform-background-hana-standalone-vsi.md

 ## SAP HANA defined
 {: #sap-hana-defined}

 SAP HANA (High-performance Analytic Appliance) is a multi-model database that stores data in its memory instead of keeping it on a disk.
-This arrangement results in data processing that magnitudes faster than processing of disk-based data systems, allowing for advanced, real-time [analytics](https://www.ibm.com/analytics/business-analytics).
+This arrangement results in data processing that magnitudes faster than processing of disk-based data systems, allowing for advanced, real-time [analytics](https://www.ibm.com/analytics/business-analytics){: external}.

 Serving as a platform for enterprise resource planning (ERP) software and other business applications, SAP HANA can be placed on premises, in the cloud, or both, in a [hybrid cloud](https://www.research.ibm.com/hybrid-cloud/?lnk=leadspace) system.
-For more information, see [SAP HANA on {{site.data.keyword.cloud_notm}}](https://www.ibm.com/topics/sap-hana).
+For more information, see [SAP HANA on {{site.data.keyword.cloud_notm}}](https://www.ibm.com/topics/sap-hana){: external}.

 The number of hosts in an SAP HANA system landscape determines the SAP HANA system type.